-Antibiotics disrupt gut flora in infants: Recovery still incomplete after 8 weeksNovember 9th, 2012 in Medications /
+Antibiotics disrupt gut flora in infants: Recovery still incomplete after 8 weeksNovember 9, 2012 in Medicine & Health / Medications

 Eight weeks after antibiotic treatment of infants, the diversity of gastrointestinal flora remained diminished, although the number of individual bacteria was back to normal, according to a paper in the November 2012 issue of the journal Antimicrobial Agents and Chemotherapy.
 Additionally, the potentially disease-causing Proteobacteria were now the dominant population in the treated infants.